2025-2026 seminar theme: Frequencies

 Applicants must be tenured, and preference will be given to faculty who do not yet have the rank of Full Professor.

-Faculty must apply using the 2024-25 Faculty Fellowship Application Form.
+Faculty must apply using the 2025-26 Faculty Fellowship Application Form (to be posted soon).
 The application materials should be saved and emailed as a single PDF document and include the following: